Chinese animation: Criticism

-Statistics from China's State Administration of Radio, Film and Television (SARFT) indicate domestic cartoons aired 1hr 30 minutes each day from 1993 to 2002, and that by the end of 2004, it increased the airing time of domestic cartoons to 2hrs per day.
+Statistics from China's State Administration of Radio, Film and Television (SARFT) indicate domestic cartoons aired 90 minutes each day from 1993 to 2002; by the end of 2004, it increased the airing time of domestic cartoons to two hours per day.
 The division requested a total of 2,000 provinces to devote a show time of 60,000 minutes to domestically-produced animations and comic works.
-But statistics show that domestic animators can only provide enough work for 20,000 minutes, leaving a gap of 40,000 minutes that can only be filled by foreign programs.
+However, statistics show that domestic animators can only provide enough work for 20,000 minutes, leaving a gap of 40,000 minutes that can only be filled by foreign programs.
 Though insiders are allegedly criticizing domestic cartoons for its emphasis on education over entertainment.

 SARFT also have a history of taking protectionism actions such as banning foreign programming, such as the film Babe: Pig in the City.
-While statistics are proving there are not enough domestic materials available, the administration continues to ban foreign materials.
-On 15 February 2006 another notice is issued to ban cartoons that incorporated live actors.
-As reported by Xinhua News Agency, the commission did not want CGI and 2D characters alongside human actors.
-Doing so would jeopardize the broadcast order of homemade animation and mislead their development.
-Neither ban makes logical sense to the general public, according to foreign sources.
+Doing so would jeopardize the broadcast order of homemade animation and mislead their development according to foreign sources.